UNC Family Medicine Patient Advisory Council

 Winston Liao comes to the Patient Advisory Council with training and experience in public health, health research (clinical trials, epidemiology, disease management/intervention, etc.), and behavioral sciences.
 Winston was able to apply these skills to his work at the Chronic Disease and Injury Section, North Carolina Division of Public Health, prior to his retirement.

 Currently, he is a member of the Orange County Advisory Board on Aging and co-chair of the North Carolina COPD Taskforce.
-He also works with state and national organizations to address COPD issues through the drafting of state COPD plans for North Carolina and South Carolina; the conduct of community-based educational and outreach activities; and presentations at national conferences (Healthy Aging Summit, American Public Health Association Annual Meeting, etc.).
+He also works with state and national organizations to address COPD issues through the drafting of state COPD plans for North Carolina and South Carolina and the COPD National Action Plan; the conduct of community-based educational and outreach activities; and presentations at national conferences (Healthy Aging Summit, American Public Health Association Annual Meeting, etc.).

 Winston’s main reason for becoming a member of the PAC is that as a parent, grandparent and member of the baby boomer generation, he has experienced and observed the many health issues affecting pediatric, adult, and aging groups.
 Winston considers it a privilege to be able to participate in the continuing effort to help make UNC Family Medicine the premiere family medicine department in the country.
-He has served on the Clinical Systems Improvement Committee, as well as Kaizen events: Greeting and Rooming, Pre-visit, and Value Stream.
-Other activities: UNC-SPH students’ obesity project and the FMC flu study.
+He currently serves as a PAC member on the Clinical Systems Improvement Committee.

 Winston became a member of the Patient Advisory Council in 2014.
 He has been a patient at Family Medicine Center since 1979.